njii-comet-2024/WARDEN/README.md

 **Drone Control:** The controller used to transmit movement controls to the drone.

-**Ground Station:** Refers to all command controllers and receivers and Wi-Fi network-- Lcentral, rover control, drone control, and router.
+**Ground Station:** Refers to all command controllers and receivers and Wi-Fi network-- Central, rover control, drone control, and router.

 ---

 ## Controller Components

-**Central Raspberry Pi:** Runs programs `centralToRover.py` and `centralServer.py` to send controls to and receive video from Rover Raspberry Pi and receive video from Drone VTX.
+**Central Raspberry Pi:** Runs programs `centralToRover.py` to send controls to Controls Raspberry Pi, `roverFeed.py` to receive rover video and camera positions from Camera Raspberry Pi, and `droneFeed.py` to receive drone video from Drone Raspberry Pi and/or Drone VTX.

-**Rover Raspberry Pi:** Runs program `roverToCentral.py` to receive controls from Central Raspberry Pi and runs them on rover.
+**Controls Raspberry Pi:** Runs program `roverControls.py` to receive controls from Central Raspberry Pi and run them on rover.
+Sends camera positions to Camera Raspberry Pi.

+**Camera Raspberry Pi:** Runs program `roverToCentral.py` to receive camera positions from Controls Raspberry Pi and send rover video and camera positions to Central Raspberry Pi.

+**Drone Raspberry Pi:** Runs `droneToCentral.py` to transmit digital drone video to Central Raspberry Pi.

-**Drone VTX:** Transmits drone video at a specific frequency for Central Raspberry Pi to receive.
+**Drone VTX:** Transmits analog drone video at a specific frequency for Central Raspberry Pi to receive.

 ---